 {Our aim is to build a Lie theory for singular subalgebroids.
 In this paper we} construct a topological groupoid canonically associated to them, called \emph{holonomy groupoid}, which depends on a choice of integration $G$ of the ambient Lie algebroid.
 The construction parallels the one of \cite{AndrSk}, and here too the holonomy groupoid is a topological groupoid.
 This construction encompasses the integration of wide Lie subalgebroids by Moerdijk-Mr{\v{c}}un \cite{MMRC} and the holonomy groupoids of singular foliations of Androulidakis-Skandalis \cite{AndrSk}.
 A novel feature is the presence of many interesting morphisms.
 We prove a version Lie's second theorem in this context (integration of morphisms), showing that our holonomy groupoid construction is functorial.

-{Building on the present work,} in a follow-up paper with Androulidakis \cite{AZ4} we will provide a version of Lie's third theorem, making precise how one can view the holonomy groupoid as an ``integration'' of the singular subalgebroid. {This will require us to work in the realm of diffeological groupoids.} In that paper we will also show that although the holonomy groupoid is not smooth, it is still possible to do differential geometry on it.
+{Building on the present work,} in a follow-up paper with Androulidakis \cite{AZ4} we provide a version of Lie's third theorem, making precise how one can view the holonomy groupoid as an ``integration'' of the singular subalgebroid. {This requires us to work in the realm of diffeological groupoids.} In that paper we also show that although the holonomy groupoid is not smooth, it is still possible to do differential geometry on it.

 {Finally here, using the holonomy groupoid we attach a $C^{\ast}$-algebra to a singular subalgebroid, paving the way to the development of pseudodifferential calculus, index theory, and other noncommutative geometry constructions for such structures.}